 A necessary condition for the mass emigration was increased opportunity to do so.
 German peasants were actual freer to come and go than in feudal times.
 A burgeoning transportation/emigration infrastructure of river boats, trains, safer trans-Atlantic ships, and emigration agents facilitated the movement.
 And the United States offered unprecedented economic opportunities.
 Rural areas such as Wittgenstein did not benefit from the industrialization and urbanization elsewhere in Germany, creating further economic disadvantages.

-By the 1800s, strictly religious motivations for emigration were of limited importance.
+By the 1800s, strictly religious motivations for emigration were still present, but of limited importance.
+A good number of Wittgensteiners–though no Riedesels that I know of–joined the Amana Colonies in Iowa.
 “Follow the money”, as they say.